 - A. All vacancies in leadership positions will be properly advertised on the Charles County Board of Education website.
-A qualified employee wishing to be considered for an advertised vacancy must submit his or her application and required documentation by the deadline stated in the vacancy announcement, in order to receive consideration for the position. - B. Applicants will be notified of the final disposition of their application. - C. All openings for evening school positions, summer school positions and for positions under Federal and other special programs will be properly advertised on the Charles County Board of Education website.
+A qualified employee wishing to be considered for an advertised vacancy must submit his or her application and required documentation by the deadline stated in the vacancy announcement, in order to receive consideration for the position. - B. Whenever possible, applicants will be notified of the final disposition of their application before the formal announcement of the applicant that is ultimately selected.
+This formal notification can be sent electronically to all those who applied for a particular position. - C. All openings for evening school positions, summer school positions and for positions under Federal and other special programs will be properly advertised on the Charles County Board of Education website. - D. If an employee is placed in an administration pool and is not selected for a position, the employee shall remain in the pool for an additional school year without having to reapply.
+During the subsequent year in the pool the employee will automatically advance to the second round of interviews.
+Employees who remain in the pool in the subsequent year may submit updated documents and references as needed at the time posting for positions are made.